marcoverpas/Six_lectures_on_sfc_models/README.md

 ## Introduction

-In the laste three decades, macroeconomic modelling has been dominated by Dynamic Stochastic General Equilibrium (DSGE).
+In the laste three decades, macroeconomic modelling has been dominated by Dynamic Stochastic General Equilibrium (DSGE) models.
 However, dissatisfaction with these models has been growing since the mid-2000s.
 Three primary weaknesses have been identified in DSGE models: unrealistic assumptions, a limited range of considerations, and poor data fit, including logical inconsistencies and empirical non sequitur in aggregate production functions.

 In response to these shortcomings, alternative models have emerged, each aiming to address specific deficiencies.
 Computable General Equilibrium (CGE) models, though sharing assumptions with DSGE, attempt to broaden the scope.
 Leontief-like Input-Output (IO) models provide more room for a sound economic analysis but still face limitations.
 Heterogeneous agent-based models, network analysis, and other complexity models offer novel perspectives.
 Notably, Stock-Flow Consistent (SFC) models have gained traction, finding applications in empirical research by institutions like the [Bank of England](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2016/a-dynamic-model-of-financial-balances-for-the-uk) and the [Italian Ministry of Economy and Finance](https://www.sciencedirect.com/science/article/abs/pii/S0264999322003509).